Ealing London Borough Council elections

-Ealing Council is elected every four years.
+Ealing Council is the local authority for the London Borough of Ealing.
+It is elected every four years.

 Political control

 The first election to the council was held in 1964, initially operating as a shadow authority before the new system came into full effect in 1965.
 Political control of the council since 1964 has been held by the following parties:

-Leadership

-The leaders of the council since 1965 have been: